muditsinha01/muditsinha01.github.io/_posts/2025-11-15-sperm-whales-decodafied.md

 **1. Spindle Neurons (Von Economo Neurons)**

 Sperm whales have an extremely high concentration of spindle neurons.
-This enables them to be:
-- Self-aware
-- Capable of rapid social/emotional decision making
-- Able to maintain memory of social context
+This enables them to be self-aware, capable of rapid social/emotional decision making, and able to maintain memory of social context.
 This is what allows them to remember and track complex social relationships and navigate their complex lives.

 **2. Hypertrophied Auditory Cortex**